HL7/davinci-alerts/input/pagecontent/index.md

 ---

 - The business rules and workflow surrounding when a notification is triggered
-   - These are considered implementation specific details
+   - These are considered implementation specific details and include both what and exactly when an event occurs and who it is about and who gets the notification.
    - This includes notifications that are not associated with a particular event
 - Creation and Management of the list of Recipients/Intermediaries
 - How the Intermediary determines further processing of notification data